 3. The method of claim 2 wherein said vehicle does not surface during step (d).

-4. The method of claim 1 wherein a transportation mechanism delivers said vehicle and said buoy in step (b).
+4. The method of claim 1 futher comprising the step of transporting said vehicle and said buoy with a transportation mechanism.

 5. The method of claim 4 wherein said transportation mechanism is a helicopter.